 What’s it like to use the Beats Flex?

-The Beats Flex are great for everyday use, because the soft-touch plastic makes the headset very lightweight at just 18.6 grams.
+The Beats Flex is great for everyday use because the soft-touch plastic makes the headset very lightweight at just 18.6 grams.
 This is good if you plan to have the neckband on all day, as you’ll barely feel the buds weighing you down.
 The cables are very long so, just like the BeatsX, you’ll deal with long loops where the earbuds connect to the neckband.
 Thankfully the anti-tangle cable design works, so they won’t form a giant knot in your pocket.

-When you’re not using the Beats flex, you can snap the earbuds together magnetically, which makes a little more manageable.
+When you’re not using the Beats flex, you can snap the earbuds together magnetically, which makes it a little more manageable.
 The magnetic earbuds aren’t just for organization: they also pause your music when snapped together.
 Music playback immediately resumes when they’re separated, too.
 If you separate the buds when you receive an incoming call, the headset automatically answers the call.
 Although this is neat, I disabled it to avoid accidentally picking up spam calls.
 This isn’t as handy as having integrated proximity sensors like the AirPods, but it’s still useful.

 No matter what operating systems run your life, you won’t have any issues with playback or connection stability.
 In order to switch between devices, you will have to take the time to enter your phone’s Bluetooth settings.
 You must manually disconnect from the current device, before connecting to the desired device.
 This isn’t an issue if you live in the Apple ecosystem thanks to the W1 chip, but for the rest of us, that time adds up quickly.